eighteyes/tt-rules/manual.md

 **No Conflict**

 - Smash - Break a Path Join.
-Conflict will break it anyway.
 - Make Trinket - Requires Shop off Hut
+- Steal (I) - Start fight, steal 2 Private Minions.

 **Can Conflict If Not Enough Shops**

-- Upgrade - (Shop) - Upgrade Hut / Shop with Hovel / Pile
+- Upgrade - (Shop) - Upgrade Hut / Shop with Hovel
 - Heal (Shop) - Remove one injury token
 - Make Trap (Shop) - Make Spikes or Fences

 **Will Conflict**

-- Schmooze (I) - Build w/o Conflict.
+- Schmooze (I) - Act / Build w/o Conflict.
 Can cause Conflict.
-Costs 1 Private Worker.
+Give 1 Private Worker to Boss.
 - Scare (Cage) - One cage / pit will not escape.
 Conflict causes escape.

 ### Age III
 **Conflict**
-- Fight (I) - Start fight, steal worker.
-- Destroy ( Target ) - Destroy Path or Building ( 1 private worker per hex ).
+- Destroy ( Target ) - Destroy Path or Building ( req.
+1 private Minion per hex ).
 Closest Hut Troll can Challenge.
 Cannot be used on other Huts, Bridge, Inner Path or Hub.
 - Evict - Same as Challenge, except can be used vs other Trolls.
-Get Hut, all workers, all upgrades, except trinkets.
+Get Hut, all Minions, except trinkets.
+Loser occupies Winner's hut.

+- Upgrade - Add Shop to Hut, add Pile to Shop

 ### IV
-- Start fire - Sacrifice private worker.
+- Start fire - Sacrifice private Minion.
 Start fire on Path.
+- Upgrade - Add Pile to Hut

 ## Minion Orders:
 Build (Hex) - Conflict happens when building on same hex Attrition - Add +1 to any stat for all conflicts and challenges this turn.
-Attrition sacrifices the worker token.
+Attrition sacrifices the Minion token.
-(Opt: Only private workers can be used for Attrition)
+(Opt: Only private Minions can be used for Attrition)

 # Constructions:
 The *Inner Path* comprises of the Path hexes surrounding the Hub.